-BHRS is dedicated to identifying and decreasing access barriers among specified ethnic/cultural groups that are currently unserved, underserved or inappropriately served.
+BHRS is dedicated to increasing access to services throughout our county and limiting barriers when accessing services especially for specified ethnic/cultural groups that are currently unserved, underserved or inappropriately served.
 BHRS has a Cultural Competency Program in place.
 Some components of this program include the BHRS staff requirement to complete annual cultural competency trainings, monthly CCESJC meetings, and policies addressing cultural competency.
-There have been multiple outreach and engagement efforts by our Prevention and Early Intervention (PEI) program such as RAIZ Promotores MH Prevention Program, Dia del Promotor/Day of the Promotor Conference, Mental Health Awareness Month Kick Off Event, Mental Health First Aid Trainings, and more.
-Currently BHRS is recruiting for the ESM position which is needed in order to fully monitor this area.
-Listed below are data elements for FY18/19 related to different cultural groups:
+The monthly CCESJC meetings include contractors and consumers as well as a focus on discussing policies that address CLASS standards and best practices when serving cultural ethnic groups